MileHacker Logo

 Airport/Station

-Designated taxi booths or DiDi pickups are available at major hubs.
+Designated taxi booths or DiDi pickups are you can get it at major hubs.

 Rental Options

-Rental cars are available generally not recommended for tourists in China due to licensing requirements.
+Rental cars are available generally not recommended for visitors in China due to licensing requirements.
 However, other rental options like bicycles offer a pleasant way to explore Suqian.

 Car & Scooter Rentals